Terstegge/rp2040-launchpad-PCB/README.md

 The board also conatins a LiPo-charger to enable battery-powered projects.

 Why was this board designed?
-I have been using the MSP432 Launchpad from TI for quite a while in university classes teaching microcontroller technologie.
+I have been using the MSP432 Launchpad from TI for quite a while in university classes teaching microcontroller technology.
-Unfortnately TI has stopped producing all MSP432-related products.
+Unfortunately TI has stopped producing all MSP432-related products.
 Still we have purchased lots of TI boosterpack-boards like the Educational Boosterpack MK II.
 The be able to used these Boosterpacks also in the future, a new Launchpad had to be found.
-The RP2040 is a very interesting microcontroller, and, what is quite important for educational purposes, it has a excellent documentation.
+The RP2040 is a very interesting microcontroller, and, what is quite important for educational purposes, it has excellent documentation.
 So some days were spent and this board came to life.

 The pictures below show version 1.1, which only had 2 WS2812 LEDS, which were